-- 5.1 Meetings are generally held in person monthly at a suitable venue.
+- 5.1 Meetings are generally held in person monthly at the Lakeside Room at Oran Park Library or other suitable venue as necessary.
 Meetings may also be held online using video conferencing software.
 The Chairperson shall determine the mode of meeting subject to any overriding Council policy or direction from time to time. - 5.2 Special meetings may be called by the Chairperson if urgent matters are required to be considered by the Reference Group.
 This should only occur following consultation with Council staff, to confirm that there are adequate staff resources available to provide the necessary administrative arrangements for the special meeting.